Shumway Marine Banner

 11.7 Safety devices and equipment to owner's requirement or to comply with local regulations, or fleet rules.

-11.8 Spinnaker storage bag(s), mainsheet restrainer, spinnaker pole storage loops and mainsheet bridle restrainer (Two 1/4" may b e drilled in the top of the tiller head for the restrainer); of any materials.
+11.8 Spinnaker storage bag(s), mainsheet restrainer, spinnaker pole storage loops and mainsheet bridle restrainer of any materials.

-11.9 A boom topping lift of at least 3/16" diameter line may be fitted.
+11.9 A boom topping lift may be fitted.
 If fitted, the topping lift must be permanently attached at the masthead and to existing fittings near the end of the boom; and may not be tensioned while racing.

 12. Prohibitions